 - visiting one of our customer service centres or information points

-- sending a letter with as much information as possible to our freepost address
+- sending a letter with as much information as possible along with any supporting proofs to our freepost address

 Revenues and Benefits